JulienGenovese/DeepLearningSpecialization/README.md

 # DeepLearningSpecialization

-This is my solution of the Deep Learning Specialization of Andrew Ng in Coursera
+This is my solution of the Andrew Ng's Deep Learning Specialization  in Coursera